How Managers Can Spot Burnout In Employees

 Share ways to destress throughout the day with your employees.
 But also take it a step further and understand how you can help their wellness overall.
 Are there tasks you can take off their plate?
 Can you adjust their work hours so that they can balance work and family commitments?
 Are there employee benefits you can help them access?
 Be open to creative solutions to help your team feel validated in their experiences.

 Mental health isn’t always an easy topic to bring up with colleagues.
 But the more you start doing it, the less awkward it will feel.
 These discussions will go a long way in helping your employees feel engaged in their work.
-Get more tips on wellness in the workplace in Deborah’s course, Talking to Your Employees About Stress at Work.
+Get more tips on wellness in the workplace from Deborah’s webinar, How to Talk About Mental Health at Work.